 Since the days of metal moveable type, select books have been the subject of scrutiny, sorted for censorship and challenged by figures of authority.
 In our modern times, these books now include those in sequential art format (comic books, graphic novels).

 The reasons for censorship vary further with comic art, as visuals often enhance the type and message.
 These comics can exhibit a powerful force for change and subversion.
 Such works can enlarge the meaning and stir powerful emotions.
 They can also change one’s growth and development, and often inspire.
 But creativity and imagination have no limits, and can interfere with the intended moral directions of ruling establishments.
-Banned Book Week is a resistance to censorship, and a continued fight to make sure creative writings that may offend or bother select groups, are not hidden for that purpose.
-Within great comic selections, there are excellent readings not to be missed.
+Banned Book Week is a resistance to censorship, and a continued fight to ensure creative writings that may offend or bother particular groups on narrow moral standards, are not hidden from for that purpose.

-(Special note – This is an uipdated post from last year, with some new additions and slightly changed into):
+(Special note – This is an updated post from a past post on this site, with some new additions and slightly changed intro):

 “Callie loves theater.
 And while she would totally try out for her middle school’s production of Moon over Mississippi, she can’t really sing.
 Instead, she’s the set designer for the drama department’s stage crew, and this year she’s determined to create a set worthy of Broadway on a middle-school budget.
 But how can she, when she doesn’t know much about carpentry, ticket sales are down, and the crew members are having trouble working together?
 Not to mention the onstage AND offstage drama that occurs once the actors are chosen.
 And when two cute brothers enter the picture, things get even crazier!?.”